Waxolunist/christian.sterzl.info/resources/content/blog/vim-as-ide-for-python.md

 When installing Vim plugins I usually clone the github repository of that plugin and load them with pathogen, thus I need to install git as well.

-To compile YouCompleteMe I needed the python headers, cmake and the build-essentials.
+To compile YouCompleteMe I needed the Python headers, cmake and the build-essentials.

 To install all of the above type: